Plant Communities of North Carolina

 with Julie Tuttle, Ecologist

-This course introduces students to North Carolina’s rich diversity of plant communities.
-Variations in climate and soil types across the state as well as other factors have resulted in the creation of distinctive regions: subtropical maritime forests, salt marshes, longleaf pine savannas and sandhills, pocosins, oak-hickory forests, bottomland hardwoods, spruce-fir forests, rock outcrops and glades, relict prairies, and grasslands.
-Students explore the causes and history of North Carolina’s plant community diversity.
-Class sessions include nine hours of lecture and a full day field trip with Julie and UNC Herbarium director Alan Weakley.
-No prerequisites.
+This course is intended for a broad audience and introduces students to North Carolina’s rich diversity of plant communities.
+Variations in geology, climate, soils, fire regimes, landscape positions, and other factors have resulted in the creation of distinctive ecosystems: subtropical maritime forests, salt marshes, longleaf pine savannas and sandhills, pocosins, oak-hickory forests, bottomland hardwoods, swamps, spruce-fir forests, rock outcrops and glades, fens, and grasslands.
+This course explores the causes and history of North Carolina’s plant community diversity.